 Dr Terhi Nokkala is a Senior Researcher at the Finnish Institute for Educational Research (FIER), University of Jyväskylä.
 Her research focuses on the interplay between higher education policy, technological developments, organisational parameters and networks, and individual experiences in various aspects of higher education, with specific interest in internationalisation, research collaboration and university autonomy.
 Prior to joining the FIER in June 2010, Terhi Nokkala worked as a Research Fellow at Centre for Research in Social Simulation at the University of Surrey with research related to research collaboration networks.
 Terhi received her PhD in Higher Education from the University of Tampere in 2007.

-Educated in the Czech Republic, Canada and France, Eva Egron-Polak studied French Literature, Political Science and International Political Economy.
-After nearly 20 years at the Association of Universities and Colleges of Canada, now known as Universities Canada, where she held several positions including as Vice President, International, she became the Secretary General of the International Association of Universities (IAU) in 2002.
-She held this position until 2017 and now continues as an IAU Senior Fellow.
+Eva Egron-Polak studied French Literature, Political Science and International Political Economy in Canada and in France.
+She held several positions including as Vice President, International, at Universities Canada before becoming the Secretary General of the International Association of Universities (IAU) in 2002.
+She stepped down from this position in 2017, though she continues as an IAU Senior Fellow.

 She developed many activities and services at the IAU, most especially in internationalisation, leadership development as well as promoting equitable access and success in higher education, ethics, academic values and higher education’s responsibility to society.
 She has undertaken reviews of higher education institutions and systems in many countries in Europe, Asia and Africa and serves on many boards and advisory committees of organisations such as the Magna Charta Observatory, the Global Access to Postsecondary Education initiative, the Global Centre for Higher Education and the University Granada.
 She has been a consultant for the OECD and the World Bank.